3D Printing

 Resin Printers for Unmatched Detail and Smooth Finishes

-For capturing the nuanced textures of ancient runes, the sharp edges of a futuristic weapon, or the delicate features of a miniature prop, resin 3D printers (Stereolithography or SLA/DLP/LCD) are unparalleled.
-These machines cure liquid photopolymer resin layer by layer using UV light, producing parts with incredibly fine detail and smooth surfaces, often down to 0.025mm layer heights.
-This makes them ideal for small, intricate components that require minimal post-processing for aesthetic appeal.
+For runes, sharp weapon edges, or fine facial details on smaller props, resin 3D printers (SLA/DLP/LCD) are the right tool.
+They cure liquid photopolymer resin layer by layer using UV light, producing parts with incredibly fine detail and smooth surfaces down to 0.025mm layer heights.
+That makes them ideal for small, intricate components that need minimal sanding before paint.

-Brands like Elegoo and Anycubic have dominated the consumer resin market, offering accessible yet powerful options.
-The Elegoo Mars 4 Ultra or Anycubic Photon Mono M5s are excellent choices, featuring high-resolution LCD screens (e.g., 9K or 10K resolution) for crisp detail on models up to approximately 180x100x170mm.
-Typical resins include standard gray or white for general use, ABS-like resin for increased durability and flexibility, and sometimes transparent resins for visual effects.
-Post-processing involves washing the printed part in isopropyl alcohol (IPA) to remove uncured resin, followed by a final UV cure to fully harden the material.
+Elegoo and Anycubic own the consumer resin market for good reason.
+The Elegoo Mars 4 Ultra and Anycubic Photon Mono M5s both feature high-resolution LCD screens (9K to 10K) for crisp detail on models up to roughly 180x100x170mm.
+Standard gray or white resin handles most general work.
+ABS-like resin adds durability and some flex for pieces that need to take a hit.
+Post-processing means washing in isopropyl alcohol (IPA) to clear uncured resin, then a UV cure to fully harden the part.

 * Beginner Note: Resin printing requires careful handling of liquid resins and IPA.
 Always use nitrile gloves, safety glasses, and ensure proper ventilation to mitigate exposure risks.
 Cured resin is inert, but uncured resin can cause skin irritation.